The key to recovering from brain tumor surgery is rehabilitation by a specially trained team of clinicians.

 Good Shepherd Rehabilitation offers inpatient and outpatient care for patients who have had a brain tumor surgically removed.
 A specialized clinical team of physicians, rehabilitation nurses, therapists and neuropsychologists work together to create a personalized treatment plan for each patient.

-“Our brain disorder team’s goal is to work together to help the patient achieve the highest quality of life possible,” says Dr. Kimmel.
-“We also work very closely with the patient’s family to help the patient return safely to home and the community.”
+The brain disorder team’s goal is to work together to help the patient achieve the highest quality of life possible.
+The team works very closely with the patient’s family to help the patient return safely to home and the community.

 Click here to learn more at or call 1-888-44-REHAB (73422).